-Presumably non-viable infants & infants who are highly unlikely to benefit from medical treatment: $22^{0/7} - 24^{6/7}$ weeks of gestation AND additional factors negatively affecting outcomes
+Presumably non-viable infants & infants who are highly unlikely to benefit from medical treatment: 22^{0/7} - 24^{6/7} weeks of gestation AND additional factors negatively affecting outcomes

 - Neonatology consult should be offered to families with any infant at a gestational age of 22 weeks and above, ideally in conjunction with the OB provider. - Parents are counseled that mortality or profound disability is virtually certain and medical treatment will not likely benefit the infant.
 Counseling should be directive, informing parents that only comfort care (drying, warmth, swaddling) will be provided at delivery.
-Counseling should include efforts to clarify parents' values, understanding, and the reason for their request, and persuade them, based on evidence and values, to accept comfort care only. - If parents continue to insist on life-sustaining treatment and time allows: - o Discuss the case with others in the Division. - Ask a second neonatologist to counsel the parents. - Agree to be present at delivery and to initiate treatment if the infant at birth is different than the prenatal information suggested, with a better prognosis.
-If the infant's condition is as the prenatal information suggested, no treatment will be given. - Neonatology need attend delivery only if life-sustaining treatment may be attempted.
+Counseling should include clarifying parents' values, understanding, and the reason for their request, and persuade them, based on evidence and values, to accept comfort care only. - If parents continue to insist on life-sustaining treatment and time allows: - Discuss the case with others in the Division. - Ask a second neonatologist to counsel the parents. - Agree to be present at delivery and to initiate treatment if the infant at birth is different than the prenatal information suggested, with a better prognosis.
+No treatment will be given if the infant's condition is as the prenatal information suggested. - Neonatology needs to attend delivery only if life-sustaining treatment may be attempted.

-Potentially viable infants who may benefit from medical treatment: 220/7-246/7 weeks of gestation and comfort care only are offered as options.
-Counseling ranges from discouragement of treatment, through neutrality, to encouragement of treatment, depending on parents' expressed values and the infant's expected outcome.
+Potentially viable infants who may benefit from medical treatment: 22^{0/7}-24^{6/7} weeks of gestation without additional factors negatively affecting outcomes treatment, but the burdens and risks of treatment are significant.
+Both treatment trials of intensive care and comfort care only are offered as options.
+Counseling ranges from discouragement of therapy to encouragement of treatment, depending on parents' expressed values and the infant's expected outcome.
+Parents should be reminded that life-sustaining treatment may be transitioned to comfort care measures only after the initial resuscitation if there is a significant change in medical status that portends a high risk of death or morbidity.

-• Parents are counseled that their infant is potentially viable and may benefit from medical treatment, but the burdens and risks of treatment are great.
-Both life-sustaining treatment
+• Parents are counseled that their infant is potentially viable and may benefit from medical

-- Counseling is ideally done concurrently with the OB provider, in order to present information from both a maternal and a neonatal perspective and to help with delivery planning. - Parents' preference for providing or withholding treatment predominates. - Neonatology need attend delivery only if life-sustaining treatment is to be initiated or if the family requests it.
+- Counseling is ideally done concurrently with the OB provider to present information from both a maternal and a neonatal perspective and help with delivery planning. - Survival without impairment is substantially lower for children born at < 25 weeks gestation and thus parents' preference for providing or withholding intensive care predominates (Myrhaug et al. 2019). - Neonatology needs to attend delivery only if life-sustaining treatment is to be initiated or if the family requests it.

-Presumed viable infants: 250/7 weeks of gestation and greater without additional factors negatively affecting outcomes
+Presumed viable infants: 25^{0/7} weeks of gestation and greater without additional factors negatively affecting outcomes

 - Parents are counseled that their infant is viable and likely to survive without severe morbidity.
 Counseling should be directive, informing parents that life-sustaining treatment will be initiated at delivery.
-Parents can be reminded that life-sustaining treatment may be withdrawn after the initial resuscitation if there is a significant change in medical status that portends a high risk of death. - If parents refuse to consent to the initiation of life-sustaining treatment despite efforts to understand their values and reasons and to persuade them otherwise, if time allows: - Discuss with others in the Neonatal-Perinatal Medicine Division; - Ask a second neonatologist to counsel the parents. - Attempt to find an institution willing to provide comfort care only.
-If one is found and if it is medically safe for the mother, ask OB to consider maternal transport. - Seek ethical and legal counsel from Hospitals Ethics Committee and Legal Office (if necessary, judicial resolution may be sought). - If no time for further resolution or adjudication, initiate intensive care (with option to withdraw treatment later). - Treatment is provided at delivery. - Neonatology attends delivery to direct treatment.
+Parents can be reminded that life-sustaining treatment may be withdrawn after the initial resuscitation if there is a significant change in medical status that portends a high risk of death. - If parents refuse to consent to the initiation of life-sustaining treatment despite efforts to understand their values and reasons and to persuade them otherwise if time allows: - Discuss with others in the Division. - Ask a second neonatologist to counsel the parents. - Attempt to find an institution willing to provide comfort care only.
+If one is found and if it is medically safe for the mother, ask the OB to consider maternal transport. - Seek ethical and legal counsel from the Hospital's Ethics Committee and Legal Office (if necessary, judicial resolution may be sought). - If there is no time for further resolution or adjudication, initiate intensive care (with the option to withdraw treatment later). - Treatment is provided at delivery. - Neonatology attends delivery to direct treatment.